Skip to content

 e.preventDefault();

-// If the validation is successful, we can do nothing
+// If passed, we can do nothing

 });

-af_complete event
+Event af_complete

 Remember